OISF/suricata/doc/userguide/performance/analysis.rst

 .. image:: analysis/htopelephantflow.png

-If all cores are at peak load the system might be too slow for the traffic load or misconfigured.
-Also keep an eye on memory usage, if the actual memory usage is too high and the system needs to swap it will also result in low performance.
+If all cores are at peak load the system might be too slow for the traffic load or it might be misconfigured.
+Also keep an eye on memory usage, if the actual memory usage is too high and the system needs to swap it will result in very poor performance.

 The load will give you a first indication where to start with the debugging at specific parts we describe in more detail in the second part.